trifo75/kubernetes-playground/README.md

 ## status /  caveat

 We switched to use  VM-s in place of system containers, because running Kubernetes K8s in LXC system containers proved to be too close to impossible.
+Now ater running terraform and ansible, you have the master node ready to run `kubeadm init` and and worker nodes ready to join.
+On WSL you might need the extra step to enable NAT on the bridge to let nodes access the internet.
+Use the `misc/incus-nat-setup-for-WSL.sh` script.
+This script relies on the existence of `kube_br0` interface, so you can not run it before terraform creates the interface, but terraform will fail to configure the nodes without accessing internet - needed to install sshd.
+Second run of terraform might help.

 ## Incus basics

 Check if libvirtd is available:
 `systemctl status libvirtd`